airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/README.md

 **Note: you are not required to maintain the connectors you create.** The goal is that the Airbyte core team and the community help maintain the connector.

+## Connector-Development Kit (CDK)

+You can build a source connector very quickly with the [Airbyte CDK](../python/README.md), which generates 75% of the code required for you.
+Currently, creating destinations isn't supported, but it will be soon.

 ## The Airbyte specification

 Before building a new connector, review [Airbyte's data protocol specification](../../understanding-airbyte/airbyte-specification.md).